Design for additive manufacturing: Design for mass customization

 Since additive manufacturing can directly fabricate parts from products’ digital model, it significantly reduces the cost and leading time of producing customized products.
 Thus, how to rapidly generate customized parts becomes a central issue for mass customization.
 Several design methods have been proposed to help designers or users to obtain the customized product in an easy way.
 These methods or tools can also be considered as the DfAM methods.

 Parts consolidation

 Due to the constraints of traditional manufacturing methods, some complex components are usually separated into several parts for the ease of manufacturing as well as assembly.
-This situation has been changed by the using of additive manufacturing technologies.
-Some case studies have been done to shows some parts in the original design can be consolidated into one complex part and fabricated by additive manufacturing processes.
+This situation has been changed by the use of additive manufacturing technologies.
+Some case studies have been done to show some parts in the original design can be consolidated into one complex part and fabricated by additive manufacturing processes.
 This redesigning process can be called as parts consolidation.
 The research shows parts consolidation will not only reduce part count, it can also improve the product functional performance.
 The design methods which can guide designers to do part consolidation can also be regarded as a type of DfAM methods.